 The LASSO or Basis Pursuit Denoising (BPDN) is a method for reconstructing the unknown vector $x_0$ given $y$, $A$, and is particularly useful when one seeks sparse solutions.
 For given $A$, $y$, one considers the cost functions $\cost_{A,y}:\reals^{N}\to\reals$ defined by

 with $\lambda>0$.
 The original signal is estimated by

 In what follows we shall often omit the arguments $A,y$ (and occasionally $\lambda$) from the above notations.
 We will also use $\hx(\lambda;N)$ to emphasize the $N$-dependence.
-Further $\|v\|_p \equiv (\sum_{i=1}^mv_i^p)^{1/p}$ denotes the $\ell_p$-norm of a vector $v\in \reals^p$ (the subscript $p$ will often be omitted if $p=2$).
+Further $\|v\|_p \equiv (\sum_{i=1}^mv_i^p)^{1/p}$ denotes the $\ell_p$-norm of a vector $v\in \reals^m$ (the subscript $p$ will often be omitted if $p=2$).

-A large and rapidly growing literature is devoted to $(i)$ Developing fast algorithms for solving the optimization problem (\ref{eq:LassoOPT}); $(ii)$ Characterizing the performances and optimality of the estimator $\hx$.
+A large and rapidly growing literature is devoted to developing fast algorithms for solving the optimization problem (\ref{eq:LassoOPT}) and characterizing the performances and optimality of the estimator $\hx$.
 We refer to Section \ref{sec:Related} for an unavoidably incomplete overview.

 Despite such substantial effort, and many remarkable achievements, our understanding of (\ref{eq:LassoOPT}) is not even comparable to the one we have of more classical topics in statistics and estimation theory.
-For instance, the best bound on the mean square error ($\MSE$) of the estimator (\ref{eq:LassoOPT}), i.e. on the quantity $N^{-1}\|\hx-x_0\|^2$, was proved by Candes, Romberg and Tao \cite{CandesStable} (who in fact did not consider the LASSO but a related optimization problem).
-Their result estimates the mean square error only up to an unknown numerical multiplicative factor.
-Work by Candes and Tao \cite{Dantzig} on the analogous \emph{Dantzig selector}, upper bounds the mean square error up to a factor $C\log N$, under somewhat different assumptions.
+For instance, the best bound on the mean squared error ($\MSE$) of the estimator (\ref{eq:LassoOPT}), i.e. on the quantity $N^{-1}\|\hx-x_0\|^2$, was proved by Candes, Romberg and Tao \cite{CandesStable} (who in fact did not consider the LASSO but a related optimization problem).
+Their result estimates the mean squared error only up to an unknown numerical multiplicative factor.
+Work by Candes and Tao \cite{Dantzig} on the analogous \emph{Dantzig selector}, upper bounds the mean squared error up to a factor $C\log N$, under somewhat different assumptions.

 The objective of this paper is to complement this type of `rough but robust' bounds by proving \emph{asymptotically exact} expressions for the mean square error.
 Our asymptotic result holds almost surely for sequences of random matrices $A$ with fixed aspect ratio and independent gaussian entries.
 While this setting is admittedly specific, the careful study of such matrix ensembles has a long tradition both in statistics and communications theory and has spurred many insights \cite{JohnstoneICM,Telatar}.
 Further, we carried out simulations on real data matrices with continuous entries (gene expression data) and binary feature matrices (hospital medical records).
 The results appear to be quite encouraging.